 The business analysis core concept model (BACCM) provides a framework to understand the six fundamental business analysis concepts: change, need, solution, stakeholder, value, and context.
 The BACCM provides a core basis for business analysis understanding and a platform to develop knowledge.

-You should seek opportunities in your projects to gain practical experience of these concepts and develop skills in the business analysis techniquesOpens in a new tab. that are used to support and underpin these concepts.
+You should seek opportunities in your projects to gain practical experience of these concepts and develop skills in the business analysis techniques that are used to support and underpin these concepts.